What a Safe Place scheme organisation is asked to do

 Allow the name, address and contact details of the organisation or business and Safe Place to be included in the Safe Place register.

 Agree to complete a performance monitoring form recording the number of people who use the scheme, what help was given and the date and time.
 We'll ask for this information every 6 months and use it to help evaluate the scheme, as per data protection guidelines.

 Co-operate in annual Safe Places checks to ensure the organisation or business remains a Safe Place.

 Our application packs contain further information about the scheme, instructions on how to apply and an application form.

 Once we've received the paperwork a Safe Place check will be carried out to ensure your premises meets the necessary standards.
 The checks will then be carried out on an annual basis to ensure places remain safe.

 Once the check has been made, we'll arrange for your staff to receive Safe Place information and awareness raising.
 MacIntyre currently carry this out on our behalf.

-We'll then issue you with a Safe Place sticker, which you will need to display in your window or door, and add your details to the safe place register.
+We'll then issue you with a Safe Place sticker, which you'll need to display in your window or door, and add your details to the Safe Place register.

 The Safe Place register will contain names and addresses of safe places across Derbyshire and people will be able to access it in map or list format on our website.

-Download an application pack from this page or contact us to request a paper version of the application pack through the post or if you would like more information.
+Download an application pack from this page.
+Or contact us to request a paper version of the application pack or if you'd like more information.